Outlier622/Document-Q-A/README.md

 The project has been extended from a basic single-turn PDF RAG demo into a Document Q&A System with:

-General conversation without a PDF
-Strict document-only question answering Document-scoped FAISS retrieval
-Follow-up query rewriting
-Conversation-history answering
-Document and general-knowledge synthesis
-Gemini Google Search grounding
-Document and web synthesis
-Citation extraction and persistence
-Anonymous multi-user session isolation
-Resumable conversations
-Session-scoped PDF, text, and vector-store storage 30/30 successful end-to-end functional tests
+General conversation without a PDFStrict document-only question answeringDocument-scoped FAISS retrievalFollow-up query rewritingConversation-history answeringDocument and general-knowledge synthesisGemini Google Search groundingDocument and web synthesisCitation extraction and persistenceAnonymous multi-user session isolationResumable conversationsPostgreSQL persistenceS3-backed PDF, text, and FAISS artifact storageSQS-based asynchronous document processingECS Fargate deployment for the FastAPI service and document workerECR-hosted container imagesIAM task-role access to AWS resourcesSecrets Manager-based runtime secret injection30/30 successful local end-to-end functional tests

+The current cloud deployment demonstrates the transition from a local conversational RAG application to a cloud-backed asynchronous document-processing architecture.
+ECS services are deployed successfully, while document-processing latency on ECS remains a known optimization issue for some uploads.